craftr-build/craftr-build-4.x/docs/dsl.md

 #### Block `target`

 This block defines a new build target.
-A target is usually only useful with a `requires` statement or block inside that loads a module which implements the ability to build your target (like the `"cpp"` module).
+A target is usually only useful with a `dependency` statement or block inside that loads a module which implements the ability to build your target (like the `"cpp"` module).

-Inside target blocks, there can be `requires` or `export` statements and blocks as well as assignments in the form of `<key> = <python_expr>`.
+Inside target blocks, there can be `dependency` or `export` statements and blocks as well as assignments in the form of `<key> = <python_expr>`.
 If the `<key>` is not a registered target property (either a standard property or registered by one of the target's dependencies), a warning will be printed